Travel.State.Gov > International Travel > Country Information > Sweden International Travel Information

 Traffic Laws: You can use a valid U.S. driver’s license while visiting Sweden, but you must be at least 18 years old to drive.

-Public Transportation: Public transportation in Sweden is the recommended way to travel.
+Public Transportation: Public transportation in Sweden is the recommended way to travel within larger cities.

 See our Road Safety page for more information.